 🥇 #1 threat on OWASP Top 10 for LLM Applications

-Phase 2 indirect prompt injection represents a more sophisticated threat.
-Malicious instructions hide in external data that the agent processes during normal operations, making detection much more difficult than direct attacks.
-Common sources include webpages visited during research tasks, emails processed for content analysis, PDF documents opened for information extraction, and API responses from third-party services that appear legitimate but contain hidden malicious instructions.
-The attack mechanism works by embedding malicious prompts in content that appears legitimate to both users and security systems.
-Agents process these hidden instructions while performing their intended function.
-This effectively turns trusted data sources into attack vectors that bypass traditional security controls.
+Phase 2 indirect prompt injection represents sophisticated threats.
+Malicious instructions hide in external data that agents process during normal operations.
+Detection?
+Much harder than direct attacks.
+Common sources include webpages visited during research tasks, emails processed for content analysis, PDF documents opened for information extraction, and API responses from third-party services that appear legitimate but contain hidden malicious instructions embedded in content that looks trustworthy.

 Hybrid Threat Examples: